Skip to main content

 const editLaters = await editLaterPowerup.taggedRem();

-Setting Data in Slots
+Setting Data in Properties

 const anotherRem = await plugin.rem.createRem();